bleengrue23/bots/README.md

 # Step 4: Build and test your chat bot

-After you have added your slot to the intent and saved the intent, you are ready to create the initial test build of your chat bot and test its functionality.
-The test build is created by selecting the build button at the top editor.
-Once the build is completed, you should test your bot by typing some text into the test dialog box to see how it will respond to sample user input.
+After you have added your utterances and slot to the intent, save it.
+You are then ready to create the a test build of your chat bot and test its functionality.
+The test build is created by selecting the *build* button at the top editor.
+Once the build is completed, you test your bot by typing input text into the test dialog box, and viewing the bot's responses.

 <details><summary>Create a Test bot build</summary>
 <p>